gtri/rapid-modeling-tools/comments/slstarnes_comments_and_notes.md

 * **[OPEN]** - finding needs to be assessed by Shane
 * **[CLOSED]** - finding has been addressed
 ---
+* **[NO ACTION RQD]** I am viewing the `README.md` file in the root as the README for the standard user (i.e. not a developer) and the `ingrid/README.md` file is intended for "advanced users" / devers.
+This is why I made the changes to the base README to include the install usage information.
+* **[HEADING]** Excel file (`/ingrid_quick_start/Example Data.xlsx`) comments
+  * **[IN PROGRESS]** Shane and I discussed -- the spreadsheet has some issues and seems to have always had issues.
+Shane is going to talk to others in SER to see if the issues can be fixed or if we should change Quick Start to use a simpler spreadsheet.
+  * **[WAITING]** In general I think you need some more explanation on this spreadsheet.
+I don't see anything really.
+I do not think you expect for your users to all intuit the purpose of every tab / column.
     * I do not think it is unreasonable to have a markdown file where you list each tab and column and provide a brief description....
        * Part Type Split
          * Component - the component of the automobile
          * Role - the role of the component in the automobile
     * I know it seems a bit pedantic, but i think it would be of value
-  * _[WAITING]_ on the README tab you list 4 colors.
+  * **[WAITING]** on the README tab you list 4 colors.
 However, you have 2 tones of blue and 2 tones of green in addition to light orange and black.
-  * _[WAITING]_ Tab `Component Report`, Column F - has `#REF!` errors.
+  * **[WAITING]** Tab `Component Report`, Column F - has `#REF!` errors.
-  * _[WAITING]_ Tab `Component Report`, Column G - This is a direct pointer to column D on the `Component Tracking` tab.
+  * **[WAITING]** Tab `Component Report`, Column G - This is a direct pointer to column D on the `Component Tracking` tab.
 But, that column is empty.
 I would populate the source column.
-  * _[WAITING]_ Tab `Component Report`, Columns C,D,E,G - These are all direct pointers (pointing to a specific cell).
+  * **[WAITING]** Tab `Component Report`, Columns C,D,E,G - These are all direct pointers (pointing to a specific cell).
 Why not a VLOOKUP or INDEX/MATCH?
 Doing something like that would allow the rows to be in different orders.
 If they are the same then why have the data on 3 separate sheets?
-  * _[WAITING]_ Tab `Part-Assembly Locators`, Columns B,C - What does the black column name mean?
+  * **[WAITING]** Tab `Part-Assembly Locators`, Columns B,C - What does the black column name mean?
 Does it mean "don't touch this"?
 If so, i didn't see that documented.
 Secondly, if this is what it means then why isn't column B black since it is also a formula?
 There needs to be clarity as to what the user modifies.
-  * _[WAITING]_ Tab `Part Type Split`, Column F - I would use this formula `=COUNTIF($D$2:D2,"Basic")`.
+  * **[WAITING]** Tab `Part Type Split`, Column F - I would use this formula `=COUNTIF($D$2:D2,"Basic")`.
 When you drag it down it will count occurrences of Basic between start and current row.
 You can do the same for Index and Spatial.
-  * _[WAITING]_ Tab `Delegation Counters`, Column O - There is a note that doesn't seem to belong - "One more thing to know - is this last delegation for the row?"'
+  * **[WAITING]** Tab `Delegation Counters`, Column O - There is a note that doesn't seem to belong - "One more thing to know - is this last delegation for the row?"'
-  * _[WAITING]_ Tab `Delegation Counters`, Columns A-F - `#REF!` errors occur because you are pointing to rows on `Connections` that are empty.
+  * **[WAITING]** Tab `Delegation Counters`, Columns A-F - `#REF!` errors occur because you are pointing to rows on `Connections` that are empty.
-  * _[WAITING]_ Tab `Delegation Counters`, Columns K-N - `#N/A` errors occur because the vectors selected in the formulas are of different lengths.
+  * **[WAITING]** Tab `Delegation Counters`, Columns K-N - `#N/A` errors occur because the vectors selected in the formulas are of different lengths.
-* _[HEADING]_ Quick Start Readme (`ingrid-quick-start/README.md`)
+* **[HEADING]** Quick Start Readme (`ingrid-quick-start/README.md`)
-  * This file tells the user to use `anaconda-project`, but this should not be a requirement to run the app.
+  * **[IN PR]** This file tells the user to use `anaconda-project`, but this should not be a requirement to run the app.
-  * There is quite a few questions I have from the _Creating the Input Files_.
+  * **[HEADING]** There is quite a few questions I have from the _Creating the Input Files_.
-    * Is the the user to export all of the black-colored tabs?
+    * **[IN PR]** Is the user to export all of the black-colored tabs?
 This seems to be implied, but is not clear.
 I reworded things assuming this was the case, but I am not sure.
-    * What is meant by the sentence that begins "Removing this dependency..."
+    * **[IN PR]** What is meant by the sentence that begins "Removing this dependency..."
 Are you telling the user why the did the copy or is this (the bulk selecting) a task they are supposed to execute?
-    * There should be a better introduction to the concept of "you need a modeling pattern" than the statement about file naming.
+    * **[OPEN]** There should be a better introduction to the concept of "you need a modeling pattern" than the statement about file naming.
 It sounds like I need to pick a modeling pattern.
 Is it safe to assume your users know what this will mean?
 If not, then you should provide a bit more info, but even if they do then it should be broached before talking about file naming.One option is to link to the `../ingrid/src/model_processing/patterns/README.md` file.
     * This sentence is confusing -- `In effect if you wish to create a composition model...`.
 First, what data is mentioned above?
     * Looking at the code in `commands.py`, it looks like you cycle through the sheets in the workbook.
 This is confusing with this quick start writeup which sounds like I am to make 1 workbook for each black tab.
 * Ingrid Readme (`ingrid/README.md`)